jboinembalome/blouppy-gatsby/src/pages/blog/2023-05-14-configure-husky-with-angular.md

 npx husky add .husky/pre-commit  'npx lint-staged'
 ```

-This command will create a new pre-commit hook in our project's .husky directory, which runs lint-staged to format files and check for linting errors.

-Now, if we commit one or more files, **Husky will first run the pre-commit hook**, which will **execute lint-staged**.
+Now, if we commit one or more files, **Husky will first run the pre-commit hook**, which will **execute lint-staged** to format files and check for linting errors.
 If there are any issues found, the commit will be **aborted**.

 Assuming lint-staged passes, **Husky will then run the commit-msg hook**. **The commit message will then be validated by commitlint**.
 If the commit message fails validation, the commit will be **aborted**.

-If both hooks pass, **the commit will be created and the changes will be added to the Git repository**.
+If both hooks pass, **the commit will be created and the changes will be added to the Git repository**. 🙂

-That's it!
-We have successfully configured Husky with commitlint and lint-staged for your Angular project. 🙂

 ## Conclusion
 In this article, we have learned how to set up Husky with commitlint and lint-staged for an Angular project.
 By using Husky, we can run the pre-commit and commit-msg hooks to enforce our code quality and commit message conventions in our project.